sm86/gcp-scripts/readme.md

 2. Make sure you've authenticated with GCP: `gcloud auth login`
 3. Set your GCP project: `gcloud config set project [PROJECT_ID]`
 4. Ensure that the Google Compute Engine API is enabled for your project.
+5. The "base-image" is setup on your Google Cloud Console.

 ## Creating Instances